DaarkDev/cbuild/README.md

 - Move them to ``/usr/local/bin``
 - Chmod +x the ``sh`` file and all that other good stuff
 - Done (most likely if under normal circumstances)

+Note: *If you are a complete beginner or not on a version of linux and certain software that will support this, then __DO NOT ATTEMPT!__ You __will most likely__ break your system.*